 After years of ambitious planning, AMFA has launched a transformative building project to renovate, expand, and fully activate the all-new MacArthur Park campus in downtown Little Rock.

 Through the creative use of light, space, and form, the new Arkansas Museum of Fine Arts will be elevated into a work of beauty and inspiration.
-The new museum will open in spring of 2022 as a significant architectural landmark for the region, setting a new standard for what museum buildings can accomplish.
+The new museum will open in 2022 as a significant architectural landmark for the region, setting a new standard for what museum buildings can accomplish.

 Designed by renowned architecture practice Studio Gang, the museum’s distinctive new architectural identity signifies AMFA’s role as a leading arts institution and celebrates its legacy.
 The design preserves and features the building’s historic elements, and applies elegant architectural solutions to facilitate inspiring encounters with the arts.